 The only drawback to the Monte Marte is the preloaded ink cartridges.
 While they are super useful for beginners, they tend to dry and clog if not cleaned regularly.
 Some users report that the nibs are a bit inflexible as well.

-Buyer’s Guide to the best calligraphy sets for beginners & FAQ
+Buyer’s Guide & FAQ

 Parts of a Calligraphy Pen